 While in Chicago, Karen performed with the Chicago Philharmonic, Chicago Bach Ensemble, Chicago Opera Theater and the Chicago Trio.
 Karen was a member of the faculty at the Chicago Academy for the Arts (CAA) for eight years where she taught private cello, music theory, piano lab, tutored instrumentalists and coached chamber music.
 She also coached chamber music for over ten years for the Chicago Youth Symphony Orchestras Program.

-Over a period spanning several years Karen spent two months in Europe, which included observing the teaching of Robert Nagy, a principal cellist of the Vienna Philharmonic.
+Over a period spanning several years Karen spent two months in Europe, which included observing the teaching of Robert Nagy, one of the principal cellists in the Vienna Philharmonic.
 During this time she also had the opportunity to interact with the private teachers and chamber music coaches at the Südsteirische Musiktage Festival in Austria founded by Wolfgang Klos, violist in the Vienna String Trio.

 In the summer of 2012 Karen was selected to attend the National Summer Cello Institute.
 While there she had the privilege to work with cellists Richard Aaron, Timothy Eddy, Ralph Kirshbaum and Uri Vardi.
 She also participated in an enlightening Feldenkrais workshop with Hagit Vardi.